SHAPE

 In addition to monthly journal clubs, research colloquium, and asynchronous learning opportunities, SHAPE partners with the Clinical Teacher Program, a hybrid course on enhancing faculty’s teaching skills.

-Annually, SHAPE partners with Corewell Health’s Research Day to highlight medical education by sponsoring a key educational researcher in the broader medical community.
+Annually, SHAPE partners with Research Day at Corewell Health in West Michigan to highlight medical education by sponsoring a key educational researcher in the broader medical community.

 Monthly research colloquium

-Monthly meetings to discuss ongoing medical education research at Corewell Health or an interactive discussion on recently published educational articles in top-tiered journals to discuss hot topics in medical education.
-The goal is to enhance future educational scholarship and approaches to teaching across our medical community.
+Monthly meetings to discuss ongoing medical education research at Corewell Health in West Michigan or an interactive discussion on recently published educational articles in top-tiered journals to discuss hot topics in medical education.
+The goal is to enhance future educational scholarships and approaches to teaching across our medical community.

 Clinical teacher program